 Refrigerator compressor does not run.
 Freezer control is off.
 Set freezer control.
 See Setting the Controls .
 Refrigerator is in defrost cycle.
 This is normal for a fully automatic defrosting refrigerator.
 The defrost cycle occurs periodically, lasting about 20 minutes.
 Plug at wall outlet is disconnected.
 Make sure plug is tightly pushed into outlet.
 House fuse has blown or circuit breaker has tripped.
-Check and/or replace fuse with a 15 amp time-delay fuse.
+Check and/or replace fuse with a 15 amp timedelay fuse.
 Reset circuit breaker.
 Power outage.
 Check house lights.
 Call local electric company.
 Refrigerator runs too much or too Room or outside weather is hot.
 It is normal for the refrigerator to work longer under these conditions. long.
 Refrigerator has recently been disconnected for a period of time.
 It takes about 8-12 hours for the refrigerator to cool down completely.
 Automatic ice maker is operating.
-Operation of the ice maker causes the refrigerator to run slightly more.
+Ice maker operation causes refrigerator to run slightly more.
 Doors are opened too frequently or too long.
 Warm air entering the refrigerator causes it to run more.
-Open the doors less often.
+Open doors less often.
 Refrigerator or freezer door may be slightly open.
 Make sure refrigerator is level.
 Keep food and containers from blocking door.
 See Occurrence section opening/closing of doors/drawers.
-Refrigerator control is set too cold.
-Set the refrigerator control to a warmer setting until the refrigerator temperature is satisfactory.
+Refrigerator control (found in refrigerator section) is set too cold.
+Set refrigerator control to a warmer setting until refrigerator temperature is satisfactory.
 Allow 24 hours for the temperature to stabilize.
 Refrigerator or freezer gasket is dirty, worn, cracked, or poorly fitted.
 Clean or change gasket.
 Leaks in door seal will cause refrigerator to run longer in order to maintain desired temperatures.
 Refrigerator compressor goes on and off frequently.
-Thermostat is keeping the refrigerator at a constant temperature.
+Thermostat is keeping refrigerator at a constant temperature.
 This is normal.
 Refrigerator goes on and off to keep temperature constant.
-TEMPERATURES ARE TOO COLD Temperature in the freezer is too cold and the refrigerator temperature is satisfactory.
+TEMPERATURES ARE TOO COLD Temperature in freezer is too cold and refrigerator temperature is satisfactory.
 Freezer control is set too cold.
-Set the freezer control to a warmer setting until the freezer temperature is satisfactory.
+Set freezer control to a warmer setting until freezer temperature is satisfactory.
 Allow 24 hours for the temperature to stabilize.
-Then, if the refrigerator temperature is not right, set the refrigerator control to a colder setting.
-Temperature in the refrigerator is too cold and the freezer temperature is satisfactory.
+Then, if refrigerator temperature is not right, set refrigerator control to a colder setting.
+Temperature in refrigerator is too cold and freezer temperature is satisfactory.
 Refrigerator control is set too cold.
-Set the refrigerator control to a warmer setting.
+Set refrigerator control to a warmer setting.
 Allow 24 hours for temperatures to stabilize.
 Food stored in drawers freezes.
 Refrigerator control is set too cold.
-See above solution.
-Food stored in Meat Keeper freezes.
+See solution above.
+Food stored in Meat Keeper (some models) freezes.
 Meat should be stored at a temperature just below the freezing point of water (32°F, 0°C) for maximum fresh storage time.
 It is normal for ice crystals to form due to the moisture content of meat.
-TEMPERATURES ARE TOO WARM Chilled Air Control set too cold.
-Adjust the Chilled Air Control to a lower setting.
-Temperature in the freezer or refrigerator is too warm.
+Chilled Air Control set too cold.
+Adjust Chilled Air Control to a lower setting.
+TEMPERATURES ARE TOO WARM Temperature in freezer or refrigerator is too warm.
 Doors are opened too frequently or too long.
-Warm air enters the refrigerator whenever the door is opened.
-Open the door less often.
+Warm air enters refrigerator whenever door is opened.
+Open door less often.
 Door is open slightly.
-See Occurrence section OPENING/CLOSING OF DOORS/DRAWERS.
+See Occurrence section opening/closing of doors/drawers.
 Condenser is dirty.
 Clean condenser.
 See "Outside" in Care and Cleaning.
-Temperature in the freezer is too warm.
-Freezer control is set too warm.
-Set the freezer control to a colder setting until the freezer temperature is satisfactory.
-Allow 24 hours for the temperature to stabilize.
-Then, if the refrigerator temperature is not right, set the refrigerator control to a warmer setting.
-Temperature in the refrigerator is too warm and the freezer temperature is satisfactory.
-Refrigerator control is set too warm.
-Set the refrigerator control to a colder setting.
-Allow 24 hours for the temperature to stabilize.
-Temperature in the Meat Keeper is too Chilled Air Control is set too warm.
-Adjust the Chilled Air Control to a colder setting.